concord-consortium/portal-report/README.md

 Deployments are based on the contents of the /dist folder and are built automatically by GitHub Actions for each branch and tag pushed to GitHub.

+S3 deployment uses OIDC for AWS authentication.
+See [deploy-setup.md in starter-projects](https://github.com/concord-consortium/starter-projects/blob/main/doc/deploy-setup.md) for how the AWS side is set up, and [docs/deploy.md](docs/deploy.md) for how deploys work in this repo.

 Branches are deployed to `https://portal-report.concord.org/branch/<name>/`.

 Tags are deployed to `https://portal-report.concord.org/version/<name>/`